 As everyone knows, the outcome of the EU referendum has made life a little more uncertain.
 Organisations have had to take a long hard look at their business activities and investment and growth plans as they second guess the new world future.

-Before the referendum, cyber security had started to pick up some impetus in the best-run, most forward-thinking organisations.
+Before the referendum, information security had started to pick up some impetus in the best-run, most forward-thinking organisations.

-The government’s new Cyber Security Centre, which is due to be operational later this year, will also build more confidence.
+The government’s new Cyber Security Centre, which opened late last year, is aimed at building more confidence.

 And, in theory, so should the EU’s new, far-reaching, General Data Protection Regulations (GDPR) with their extra security requirements and big penalties.
 Or this was the case, until Brexit somewhat muddied the waters.